Nikuto/ambre/README.md

 ```bash
 flake8
 ```
-There is the configuration of flake8 in `setup.cfg`, especially exclusion of useless directories during the check
+The flake8's configuration is in `setup.cfg`, especially exclusion of useless directories during the check